bmurrtech/IT_research/google_IT_cybersecurity.md

 - **Vulnerability** flaw in the system that could be exploited to compromise the system.
 Vulnerabilities can be holes that you may or may not be aware of.
     -  Example: When you're writing a web app and enable a debug account for testing during development, but forget to disable the debug account before launching the app.
     - There's a special type of vulnerability called a **zero-day vulnerability**, or zero-day for short, which is a vulnerability that has _already been exploited before by a hacker_ but the vulnerability is totaly unknown to the developer or vendor.
-- **Exploit**: Software that is used to take advantage of a security bug or vulnerability.
+- **Exploit**: An exploit takes advantage of a vulnerability to run arbitrary code or gain access.
+It is used to take advantage of a security bug or vulnerability in the software.
 Attackers will write up exploits for vulnerabilities they find in software to cause harm to the system.
 -  **Threat**: The possibility of danger that could exploit a vulnerability.
 Threats are just possible attackers sort of like burglars.
 Not all burglars will attempt to break into your home to steal your most prized possessions, but they could and so they're considered threats.
 -  **Hacker**: in the security world, a hacker is someone who attempts to break into or exploit a system.
 Most of us associate hackers with malicious figures, but there are actually two common types of hackers:
     - *Black Hat Hackers*: who try to get into systems to do something malicious.
     - *White Hat Hackers* who attempt to find weaknesses in the system, but also alert the owners of those systems so that they can fix it before someone else does something malicious.
 - **Attack**: An actual attempt at causing harm to a system.

+# Malware
 - **Malware**: Malware is a type of malicious software that can be used to obtain your sensitive information or delete or modify files.
     -  **Virus** the virus attaches itself to some executable code like a program.
 When the program is running, it touches many files, each of which is now susceptible to being infected with the virus.
 The virus replicates itself on these files, does the malicious work it's intended to do and repeats this over and over until it spreads as far as it can.
     - **Worms** are similar to viruses, except that instead of having to attach themselves onto something to spread, worms can live on their own and spread through channels like the network.
 One case of a famous computer worm was the ILoveYou or Love Bug, which spread to millions of Windows machines.
 This is just one of the many reasons why _you should never open email attachments that you do not recognize_.